rigdenlab/SIMBAD/docs/install.rst

 Installation of SIMBAD
 ======================

-SIMBAD is officially shipped with CCP4 v7.0.46.
+SIMBAD is distributed in CCP4 since v7.0.46.

 ----